dgroomes/graphiql-playground/README.md

 See the README in [basic/](basic/).

+### `custom-ui/`

+A custom interface built from individual components of the GraphiQL library.

+See the README in [custom-ui/](custom-ui/).

 ## Wish List

 General clean-ups, TODOs and things I wish to implement for this project:

 * [x] DONE Create a `basic` example project that is a minimal GraphiQL setup.
 It uses JS (update: well whatever, I'm going to use TypeScript).
 It doesn't customize anything.
   Maybe query the GitHub GraphQL API?
 Use esbuild.
-* [ ] Create a deconstructed example which exposes some pre-built queries and shows the results in a bespoke summary view (instead of JSON).
+* [ ] IN PROGRESS Create a deconstructed example which exposes some pre-built queries and shows the results in a bespoke summary view (instead of JSON).
 This works if the queries are fixed (exact known shape of the data) and so the summary view can also be fixed.
 Maybe use the GitHub GraphQL API as an example and show a summary of my repos.